MunzeyDev/Madlibs-made-with-Python/README.md

-# RUN WITH ANY TEXT EDITOR
+# RUN IT AND PLAY
 Quick and Easy Madlibs story made with pycharm in about 30 minutes.